 All in all we had a blast.
 We felt at home, felt welcome, and without doubt if cars can have feelings, so did the Land Cruiser.
 We felt somewhat odd with the celebrity status though, to say the least.
 Many asked us to sign not only their Toyota Trail’s cover featuring our Land Cruiser but their vehicles as well!

-Thank you, Land Cruiser friends for sharing your reunion with us.
+Thank you, Land Cruiser friends for sharing your Landcruisers Festa with us.
 We hope to meet many of you again in the months to come!

 Read More: The Land Cruiser 40 Meeting East